GetMetaMap/metamap-ios-sdk/docs/mati-ios.md

 ## Metadata Usage

+#### 0) Metadata – is used as an additional parameter for sending it to you via a webhook after passing verification and is also displayed in the verification on the dashboard

 #### 1) You can use metadata to set specific parameters, including setting your default language and to hide language settings from users.

 key: `fixedLanguage`